minagawah/solid-principles-crockford/docs/react.md

 # 2-3.
 SOLID Principles in React examples

-Let's understand SOLID principles with code examples written in React.
+Examples on React should help those who write React codes.

 ## (1) Single Responsibility Principle (SRP)

+### ■ Description

 There should be only one reason to change a module.
 For instance, you fixed a part in your module which manages A.
-Yet, you found out it impacted another part in the module which manages B.
+Yet, you found out it impacted another part of the module which manages B.
 If such the case, then you are violating SRP (Single Responsibility Principle).

 ### ■ Solution